 While Instagram and Facebook tend to be the main focus for most content marketing strategies, Pinterest is an invaluable social platform not to be overlooked.

 Pinterest is more like a search engine than a news feed.
 While on Instagram and Facebook your posts will appear in your audience’s feed for maybe a day, on Pinterest your pins have an engagement-generating life span of years.
-This means, anytime someone searches for keywords related to your content, it has a chance to appear.
+This means, anytime someone searches for keywords related to your content, it has the chance to appear.

 Not to mention the fast growth and audience reach.
 As soon as someone pins your content, it starts circulating in front of their followers.
 If it gets pinned again, your reach expands again and the growth is exponential.

-in the last month alone, I’ve started being more active on Pinterest and now it makes up 41% of my website traffic.
+In the last month alone, I’ve started being more active on Pinterest and now it makes up 41% of my website traffic.
 All of which is to say, be sure to factor Pinterest into your content marketing strategy!